Typhoon Vicente: Vietnam

 The remnants of Typhoon Vicente moved into northeastern Vietnam and caused heavy rain within the area, with various areas recording storm rainfall totals off between 20–363 mm.
 This resulted in landslides and significant flash floods within the Red and Thai Binh rivers and landslides.
 Throughout the country, 21 people were killed and 15 others were left injured.
 342 homes were destroyed and 10,436 homes were partially damaged.
 Total damage were amounted to be 642 billion đồng (US$29.9 million).

+Retirement

+In 2013, the Typhoon Committee retired the name Vicente from the rotating naming lists due to the same name existing in the Eastern Pacific naming system, and it will never be used again as a typhoon name in this basin.
+The following year, it was replaced by Lan, which was used for first time during the 2017 season.